Top five security threats to data centres – and how to counter them

 ADCs offer multiple protection

-Next-generation ADCs offer the following defences to shield data centre infrastructure from emerging threats: DDoS protection, Web application firewall (WAF), DNS application firewall (DAF), SSL insight and SSL Offload, and application access management for authentication.
+Next-generation ADCs offer the following defences to shield data center infrastructure from emerging threats: DDoS protection, Web application firewall (WAF), DNS application firewall (DAF), SSL insight and SSL Offload, and application access management for authentication.

 By Greg Barnes, Managing Director, ANZ, A10 Networks